 √Additional Tips for Your Job Search:

-Use the telephone to …
+Use the phone to …

 …Ask for the name and title of the person to whom you should direct your resume.